 To make matters more baffling, one would think that perhaps Mari’s consciousness was transferred to Isao’s body, but this is not the case.
 Instead, the original Isao still goes about as usual, and the Isao in Mari is just a copy of his mind.

 From this, a lot of ethical issues come up.
 Such as if this copy is a valid person, which might remind some of the existential crisis of being a digital copy in Black Mirror.
-I should also probably warn that this manga does not shy away from depictions of masturbation in as much uncomfortable detail as possible, the purpose of which then brings up whether or not Isao’s actions inside Mari is masturbation or rape.
+I should also probably warn that this manga does not shy away from depictions of masturbation in as much uncomfortable detail as possible, the purpose of which then brings up whether or not Isao’s actions inside Mari is masturbation or violation.
 Either way, the scenario is not natural.

 In entertainment fandoms, there is a term called “mindfuck,” which is when a story is so disturbingly complicated and psychologically deep that depending on the viewer, it will either frustratingly confuse or intellectually arouse them.
 Or both.
 Examples that this term applies to in anime would be Serial Experiments Lain, Akira, Neon Genesis Evangelion, Paranoia Agent, and Revolutionary Girl Utena.
 Some may also use it to describe Perfect Blue, Monster, and Shin Sekai Yori.